China diplomats leave UK over Manchester protester attack

 Mr Chan said of the officials' departure: "It has been two months since I was attacked in Manchester by staff members of the Chinese Consulate.

-"Today, I hear that some members from that Consulate have been sent back to China.
+"Today, I hear that some members from that consulate have been sent back to China.
 While it may have taken two months for this to happen, I believe this is one way of solving this complicated diplomatic problem.

 "I relocated to this country with my family to live freely.
 What happened on 16 October 2022 was unacceptable and illegal, and the withdrawal of these Chinese diplomats gives me a sense of closure."